Skip to main content

 Sales Team Leader with 15+ years in Insurance and Sales.

 Do you ever get the feeling that everybody seems to be heading to exactly the same cities?!
-While Venice, Amsterdam, Paris, Barcelona and Berlin are certainly world-class locations, the sheer numbers flocking to them have led to many opting for alternative city breaks around Europe where the crowds are thinner and prices are often lower.
+While Venice, Amsterdam, Paris, Barcelona and Berlin are certainly world-class locations, the sheer numbers flocking to them have led many to opt for alternative city breaks around Europe where the crowds are thinner and prices are often lower.

-Here’s our pick of under-rated cities if you’re looking for something a little different this year.
+Below is our pick of the 4 most under-rated cities to consider if you’re looking for something a little different this year.

 1. Reykjavik, Iceland

-A small but buzzing capital city with a backdrop of snowy mountains and dazzling natural wonders, such as glaciers, geysers, and volcanos.
+Reykjavik is a small but buzzing capital city with a backdrop of snowy mountains and dazzling natural wonders, such as glaciers, geysers, and volcanos.
+It's a perfect destination for those looking for an unusual city break in a beautiful urban location.

 Reykjavik Shore Excursion is perfect if you’re short on time.
-The tour includes Hallgrimskirkja church, the presidential residence at Bessastadir, the fish market in Hafnarfjordur and the open-air Arbaer Museum.
+The tour includes Hallgrimskirkja church, the presidential residence at Bessastadir, the fish market in Hafnarfjordur and the open-air Arbaer Museum, all nestled in the historic centre of this underrated city.

 Kids will love the Whales of Iceland exhibition in the harbour area, which features life-size models of the 23 species of Whale found around Iceland’s coast.